clojure-emacs/clojure-ts-mode/README.md

    :other-key 2})
 ```

+This can also be done automatically (as part of indentation) by turning on
+`clojure-ts-align-forms-automatically`.
+This way it will happen whenever you
+select some code and hit `TAB`.

 Forms that can be aligned vertically are configured via the following variables:

 - `clojure-ts-align-reader-conditionals` - align reader conditionals as if they